 A 2012 study by researchers at the University of Utah, published in Hypertension, found that high-dose vitamin C (combined with vitamin E and alpha lipoic acid) improved arterial function in people over 70 but, surprisingly, disrupted it in people in their twenties.
 Also in 2012, a study in Circulation: Heart Failure found that vitamin E supplements did not reduce the risk of heart failure in female health professionals taking part in the Women’s Health Study.

+Longevity.
 According to a review of studies that included almost half a million people, antioxidant supplements (including vitamin E, beta carotene, vitamin C and selenium) did not prolong life or protect against disease.
 This review was done by the Cochrane Collaboration, an independent group that evaluates evidence.
-Some studies suggested benefit, others harm—but the best were largely neutral.
+Other large reviews also have suggested that vitamin E supplements and other antioxidant pills are associated with increased mortality.

 Other large reviews have also suggested that vitamin E supplements and other antioxidant pills don’t help and may hurt.
 One such study, published in the Journal of the American Medical Association in 2007, pointed to a slight increase in mortality for those taking antioxidant supplements, including vitamin E.

+Cognition and Alzheimer's disease.
 A study published in the Archives of Neurology in 2005 found that people over 65 given high doses of C and E had a reduced risk of developing Alzheimer’s disease.
 This finding has not been replicated in other research.
-According to a Cochrane Collaboration review in 2012, there is no convincing evidence that E supplements can prevent or treat cognitive impairment or Alzheimer’s disease.
-It did suggest that further research be done on forms of vitamin E other than alpha-tocopherol.
+According to a Cochrane Collaboration review in 2008, there is no convincing evidence that E supplements can prevent or treat cognitive impairment or Alzheimer’s disease.

 Bottom line: There is little clinical research showing that vitamin E supplements are beneficial.
 Most clinical trials from the past few years have yielded negative or inconclusive results.
 In fact, the evidence is growing stronger that vitamin E supplements might actually be harmful in some circumstances.
 Future research may still find that certain “natural” forms of vitamin E are beneficial in some populations (based on age or genetic characteristics, for example), but that remains hypothetical.